Fastest IRN generation

 Yes, for the B2B e-invoices, the IRP will generate the QR code.
 For the B2C e-invoices, the taxpayer has to generate the QR code using their algorithms internally.
 It is important to note that only specified entities need to generate QR code for B2C invoices.

-More questions? visit our support center
+Have queries?
+Visit our support center